 When working with dry skin, it's crucial to prep with the right products before applying makeup to achieve the best results.
 Start by rinsing the face with warm water, then move on to a cleanser that offers gentle exfoliation.
 "A gentle exfoliating wash to remove any dead skin is a good start for having smooth skin before adding moisture and makeup," Bedrossian says.
 "I love to add moisture all over the face and neck, and for very dry skin, the Bubble Float On Soothing Facial Oil ($19) is an incredible option for a lightweight yet intensely hydrating oil."

 If you need a hydrating vitamin C treatment for the morning, opt for something like Protéger's Dermal Serum ($115), which contains microencapsulated vitamin C, along with hyaluronic acid and aloe leaf juice, to add instant hydration to the skin and body while also promoting soothing and healing.

-Pay Attention to Formulations
+Pay Attention to Your Application Technique

-As for technique, place a few dots of foundation on the face and lightly buff it in with a brush, then use concealer on top to aid in covering up any blemishes or uneven skin tone along with under the eye area.
-For a hydrating concealer that offers full coverage, check out Tarte's Shape Tape Ultra Creamy Concealer ($30), and for foundation, try the MAC Cosmetics Studio Waterweight SPF 30 Foundation ($41).
+As for technique, place a few dots of foundation on the face and lightly buff it in with a brush, then use concealer on top to aid in covering up any blemishes or uneven skin tone, along with under the eye area.
+For a hydrating concealer that offers full coverage, check out Tarte's Shape Tape Ultra Creamy Concealer ($31), and for foundation, try the MAC Cosmetics Studio Waterweight SPF 30 Foundation ($41).

 To warm up and sculpt your complexion, apply a cream bronzer with a brush along your forehead, cheeks, and jawline.
-Mob Beauty's Cream Clay Bronzer ($25) comes in four versatile shades and is ideal for dry skin: It buffs well into the complexion and dries matte without a powdery look or feel, and it has a velvety, cloud-like texture.
+Mob Beauty's Cream Clay Bronzer ($30) comes in four shades and is ideal for dry skin: It buffs well into the complexion and dries matte without a powdery look or feel, and it has a velvety, cloud-like texture.
 You can use it as both a bronzer and a contouring product.

-Have Fun with Eye Makeup
+Have Fun With Eye Makeup

 Since dry skin is usually less of an issue on the eyelids, you can apply your favorite powder eyeshadows, eyeliners, and mascaras as usual.
-If you do have dryness in this area or want to keep up with the hydrating theme, use a cream-based eyeshadow or tint instead.
+However, if you do have dryness in this area or want to keep up with the hydrating theme, use a cream-based eyeshadow or tint instead.
 Thrive Causemetics' Brilliant Eye Brightener ($25) is a cream-to-powder formula that glides easily onto the lids and dries to last throughout the day.
 When removing eye makeup, it's imperative to do it gently without pulling or tugging.

-Make it Dewy, Not Greasy
+Make Skin Dewy, Not Greasy

 For highlighter, pinpoint the areas on the face that the light will naturally accentuate (think cheekbones, brow bone, and above the cupid's bow) and lightly tap your cream or liquid highlighter into those areas, blending the product in with your fingers or a fluffy brush to help spread it without clumping or streaks.
 For a soft shimmer highlight that works well with dry skin, try Chanel's Baume Essentiel Multi-Use Glow Stick ($45)

 Use Powder Strategically

-A powder like Extraordinary Translucent Setting Powder ($22) from Ciaté London is ideal to use under the eyes to set concealer and help with creasing, along with around the nose where skin may tend to get oily.
+A powder like Extraordinary Translucent Setting Powder ($22) from Ciaté London is ideal to use under the eyes to set concealer and help with creasing.
+Apply it around the nose where skin may tend to get oily, too.
 If you use powder only where you need it rather than on your whole face, you'll keep your makeup in place without undoing all the work you just did to create a more hydrated look.

 To set makeup on dry skin, Bedrossian touts that a hydrating setting or toner spray is the way to go, "I love to finish makeup with the Bubble Bounce Back Balancing Toner Mist ($13), which has niacinamide, to set and add a final layer of moisture," she says.
 "This allows makeup to look natural and make it last."
 Think of it as the finishing touch to get in any added moisture for your skin to drink in.